Last updated: May 2026 · Sourced from official UK government publications

 For a higher-rate taxpayer, the same gain in a GIA would attract £1,680 of CGT, while the ISA still pays nothing.
 Over a 20- or 30-year investing horizon, the ISA wrapper can save tens of thousands of pounds.

 Outside an ISA, every taxpayer has a £3,000 annual exempt amount that shelters the first £3,000 of gains in a tax year.
-This was cut from £12,300 in 2022/23, and the £3,000 figure also applies to 2024/25.
+This was cut from £12,300 in 2022/23.
+The £3,000 figure also applies to 2024/25.

 ISA allowances, CGT rates, and dividend allowances change at every Budget.
 FinanceSimply covers every announcement in plain English.

-Subscribe free →No. Gains on shares, funds, and bonds held inside a Stocks & Shares ISA are completely exempt from CGT, regardless of size.
+Subscribe free →No. Gains on shares, funds, and bonds held inside a Stocks & Shares ISA are exempt from CGT, regardless of size.

 Inside an ISA, gains are tax-free without limit.
 Outside, gains above the £3,000 annual exempt amount are taxed at 18% (basic rate) or 24% (higher/additional rate) in 2025/26.